OpenTermsArchive/contrib-versions/Minecraft/Terms of Service.md

 To help you understand this, the amount of unique content you add must be enough to make it reasonable for you to make money through advertising (and we reserve our right to decide on that).

 This means that you can upload your own unique content to sites such as YouTube and make money from advertising around the video but you cannot distribute those videos on iTunes and charge for the content.
 Nor can you charge for a subscription to a channel where those videos are available unless the Minecraft related videos are also readily available for free outside of that subscription channel.
-Basically, videos must be free to consumers at the point of consumption and any money you make should come from other sources like advertisers and sponsors.
+Basically, videos must be free to consumers at the point of consumption and any money you make should come from other sources like display ads and sponsors, subject to the section below on “Building Promotions with Minecraft.”

 Extended Functionality and "Mods"

-If you comply with and follow the Essential Requirements (in the Brand and Asset Usage Guidelines) and Naming Guidelines above YOU MAY distribute or make available plug-ins and other bits and pieces of extended functionality etc. that you create (together, "Mods") for free and without any charge.
+If you comply with and follow the Essential Requirements (in the Brand and Asset Usage Guidelines) and Naming Guidelines above YOU MAY distribute or make available plug-ins and other bits and pieces of extended functionality etc. that you create (together, "Mods") for free and without any charge, but not if the purpose of your Mod is to advertise or promote other products or services (see the section below on Building Promotions with Minecraft).
 By "Mods," we mean something original that you created that doesn't contain a substantial part of our copyrightable code or content.
 We have the final say on what constitutes a Mod and what doesn't.
 When you combine your Mod with the Minecraft software, we will call that combination a "Modded Version" of the Game.
 You MAY NOT distribute any Modded Versions of our Game or software, though you may distribute Mods.
 You may make money from Mods as described below in the section, "Servers and Hosting."

 Servers and Hosting